 James is a Director at Paragon Building Consultancy, joining them after heading up Colliers’ Manchester and Leeds building consultancy.
-He co-opened the Paragon Manchester office in 2015, growing the team from consisting of himself and one other to 20 in under three years.
+He co-opened the Paragon Manchester office in 2015, growing the team to 20 in under three years.
 James has been providing project consultancy and commercial building surveying advice to clients for over 20 years.

 James is married with three teenage children.
-When he’s not spending with them, he can be found playing golf and squash, or cycling.
+When he’s not spending time with them, he can be found playing golf or cycling.